Voldrix/Tellor/README.md

 - _(optional)_ Copy DB creds into `api.php` line 6
 - Run `./setup-db.sh` as root to create database

-There are default credentials, so steps 2 and 3 are optional
+There are default credentials, so steps 2 and 3 are optional.

 ### Import / Export